Sam Ryder joined by Queen's Roger Taylor during Eurovision performance

-Sam Ryder has been joined on stage at this year’s Eurovision Song Contest by Queen drummer Roger Taylor.
+Sam Ryder has been joined on stage at the Eurovision Song Contest by Queen drummer Roger Taylor.

-This year’s instalment of the concert took place in Liverpool, following the ongoing political conflict taking place in Ukraine.
+This year’s instalment of the contest took place in Liverpool, following the ongoing political conflict taking place in Ukraine.
 Ukraine won the competition last year, with Ryder coming in second place.

 Ukraine’s Kalush Orchestra opened this year’s Eurovision song contest with an emotive rendition of their 2022 winning song, ‘Stefania’.

 The opening also saw the band joined by musicians and famous figures from afar.
-It cut to clips featuring Ryder, the UK’s 2022 entry and Eurovision runner up, playing guitar on the song from on top of Liverpool’s Liver Building.
+It cut to clips featuring Ryder playing guitar on the song from on top of Liverpool’s Liver Building.

 Other contributions via video included ones from Joss Stone, Miss Banks, Andrew Lloyd Webber and the Princess of Wales, who played piano on the song.